Care arrangements when parents have separated

 • you’re making an urgent application (a “Without Notice” application), or

-• you’re not able to participate effectively in one of the courses – because of language barriers for example (you’ll need to include some kind of evidence for this in your application).
+• you’re not able to participate effectively in one of the courses – for example, because of language barriers (you’ll need to include some kind of evidence for this in your application).

 Applying for a Parenting Order